Installing the Lotus Notes 8.5 Client for Mac OS X

-The Lotus Notes 8.5 Client for Macintosh OS X allows you to take advantage of all the features included in your American University e-mail account.
+The Lotus Notes 8.5 Client for Mac OS X allows you to take advantage of all the features included in your American University e-mail account.
 Follow the steps below to download, install, and configure the software.

 Downloading the Lotus Notes Client